kehantan/labbook/docs/protein/expression.rst

 #.
 Shake.
 2 hrs, 37 :math:`^{\circ}`\ C, 180 rpm.
 #.
 Centrifuge.
 3000 rpm, 10 mins.

-    Centrifuge with the chiller centrifuge in Bilik Kultur Tisu.
+    * Centrifuge with the chiller centrifuge in Bilik Kultur Tisu 1.
 Each bucket can hold 1 50 mL centrifuge tube.

-    Remember to book the machine before use, and pre-cool at least 20 mins before use
+    * Remember to book the machine before use, and pre-cool at least 20 mins before use

 #.
 Decant supernatant.
 #.
 Wash pellet with PBS.